webaverse/docs/docs/webaverse/avatars.md

 ## FAQ

+### Technically, what are Avatars?

+Avatars are audiovisual representations of a user.
+Webaverse uses <a href="https://vrm.dev/en" target="_blank" rel="noopener noreferrer">VRM-based avatar models</a>, but you can **wear** _any_ XRPackage to make it your avatar &mdash; it can be anything you want.
+Walk around as a 2D meme, become a couch, or a shader.

 ### Where Can I Find Avatars?

 The largest public hub of VRM avatars can be found at <a href="https://hub.vroid.com/en/models" target="_blank" rel="noopener noreferrer">hub.vroid.com</a>, which can be used to find avatars for your use.
 Be sure to double check the conditions of use first.